 Roundabouts – mini asphaltic concrete.
 See Transportation drawing: Roundabout details

 Raised pedestrian ramp.
 See Transportation drawing: Asphaltic concrete tapered raised pedestrian ramp and Transportation drawing: Asphaltic concrete full width raised pedestrian ramp.

-Electronic signs
+Electronic signs and other Intelligent Transport Systems (ITS)

 The design of electronic signs must be in general accordance with NZTA P32 ‘Specification for Electronic Warning Signs on State Highways’ and must also comply with the ‘Traffic Control Devices Manual’ and Council’s policies and bylaws.

-Electronic signs must have the following capabilities:
+All electronic signs and ITS must have the following capabilities:

-Remote sign status, with fault monitoring.
+Remote device status, with fault monitoring.

-Remote manual activation and deactivation.
+Remote manual activation and deactivation and firmware updates.

-Logs of on/off times.
+Logs stored for a minimum 6 months (e.g. of on/off times, activations, deactivations).

-Speed logging/reporting (for devices capable of recording vehicle speeds).
+Data logging/reporting (e.g. volumes and speeds).

-Calendar capability for scheduling on/off times (e.g. electronic school speed signs).
+Calendar capability for scheduling on/off times (e.g. for electronic school speed signs).

-Compatible with Council’s system for remote management.
+Compatible with Council’s system for remote management and data retrieval.

-All proposed plans, locations, hardware, sign capability and performance need to be accepted by Council.
+All proposed plans, locations, hardware, device type, sign capability and performance must be accepted by Council prior to installation.

-Over-dimensional vehicle routes
+Over-dimensional and HPMV vehicle routes

-Council may specify over-dimensional vehicle routers in its transportation/traffic bylaws.
-When completing any improvements or changes to infrastructure the clearance requirements for over-dimensional vehicles (and their loads) must be taken into account.
-Reference must be made to applicable standard, and consultation undertaken with the Heavy Haulage Association to confirm appropriate provisions are provided.
+Council may specify over-dimensional/HPMV vehicle routes in its transportation/traffic bylaws.
+When completing any improvements or changes to infrastructure the clearance requirements for over-dimensional vehicles (and consideration of any HPMV loading) must be taken into account and consultation undertaken with the Heavy Haulage Association to confirm appropriate provisions are provided.

 Construction